zmkfirmware/zmk/docs/docs/config/index.md

 - `<name>.conf` (Kconfig)
 - `<name>.keymap` (Devicetree)

 These files hold your personal settings for the keyboard.
-They override any configuration set in the board or shield folders.
+All files are optional.
+If present, they override any configuration set in the board or shield folders.
+Otherwise, the default configuration and/or keymap is used.

 When using a split keyboard, you can use a single file without the `_left` or `_right` suffix to configure both sides.
 For example, `corne.conf` and `corne.keymap` will apply to both `corne_left` and `corne_right`.
+If a shared config file exists, any left or right files will be ignored.

 ### Board Folder